rwynn/monstache/README.md

 When `mongo-pem-file` is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to mongodb.
 This should only be used when mongodb is configured with SSL enabled.

+When `mongo-oplog-database-name` is given monstache will look for the mongodb oplog in the supplied database

+When `mongo-oplog-collection-name` is given monstache will look for the mongodb oplog in the supplied collection

+When `mongo-cursor-timeout` is given monstache will time out and re-query the oplog after the supplied duration.
+Duration values are expected in the form `50s`.

 When `index-files` is true monstache will index the raw content of files stored in GridFS into elasticsearch as an attachment type.
 By default `index-files` is false meaning that monstache will only index metadata associated with files stored in GridFS.